Acceleration of Ultrahigh Energy Particles from Fast Radio Bursts: Abstract

 \section{Abstract}

-Two extreme events in the universe, fast radio bursts (FRBs) and cosmic rays (CRs), could be corelated, where FRBs with extreme field strength near their sources may contribute to CRs.
-This study investigates localized particle acceleration driven by FRB-like ultra-relativistic electromagnetic pulses.
+Two extreme events in the universe, fast radio bursts (FRBs) and cosmic rays (CRs), could be correlated, where FRBs with extreme field strength near their sources may contribute to CRs.
+This study investigates localized particle acceleration driven by FRB-like ultra-relativistic electromagnetic pulses {in an electron--positron--ion plasma system}.
 It is found ultra-high energy neutral plasma sheets form constantly via the front erosion of an FRB pulse.
-There are two ion acceleration regimes depending upon the field strength and the plasma density: the wakefield regime dominated by charge separation fields, and the piston regime driven by the $\mathbf{V}\times\mathbf{B}$ force of the pulses.
+There are two regimes of ion acceleration depending upon the field strength and the plasma density: the piston regime driven by the Lorentz force of the pulse, and the wakefield regime dominated by charge separation field.
 The predicted energy scalings align well with particle-in-cell simulations.
-A power-law energy spectrum naturally arises with an index close to the CRs during FRB diffusion outward.
-Joint observations of FRBs and CRs may provide an opportunity to understand these extreme events and advance the development of multi-messenger astronomy.
+A power-law energy spectrum with an index close to the CRs naturally emerges during FRBs expansion outward.
+Detecting high-energy particles possibly produced by FRBs enables deeper insights into their origins and promotes the development of multi-messenger astronomy.